 Back to: ACCOUNTING, TAX, & REPORTING

-Appraisal Method Of Depreciation
+How is the Appraisal Method Of Depreciation Used?

 If the appraised value does not decrease during the time, then no depreciation is added to the expense in the appraisal method of depreciation.
 Under generally accepted accounting principles, this approach is not considered acceptable.
 This is partially because the method of assessment is focused on a prejudiced derivation as contrasted to an objective assessment focused on reported market prices, like stocks, bonds or equipment.
 During the reporting period, the determinants of a company profiting from depreciation are a number of factors.
 Tax and accounting are both reasons why organizations apply depreciation to long term assets.
 The cost incurred while organizations buy tangible assets can be subtracted as business expenses when depreciation is used for tax purposes.

 The present value of a business can be assessed and understood when the appraisal method of depreciation is applied by the business owner.
 When considering physical deterioration, economic obsolescence and practical obsolescence, the assessor evaluates a variety of variables to determine the current value of the business and other business equipment.
 Instead of assessing the accounting depreciable life of the business's equipment and machinery, their normal useful life will also be assessed by the appraiser instead since the accounting depreciable life and the normal useful life are mostly not the same; making the current replacement cost to be adjusted by the appraiser, and the standard depreciation making use of just the real cost in its measurement.